bhavin6431/showcase/README.md

-# showcase
+# show case - Show case of various projects

-Trivia - Based on react and bootstrap using opendb trivia API
+**Project Trivia** - Based on react and bootstrap using opendb trivia API